olalekan-agbaje/reservations_api/# TODO.md

     [x] Paginate
     [x] Sort by distance if lng/lat proficed.
 Otherwise, sort by oldest first.
+    [x] Order by distance but don't include the distance attribute [x] Identify who an admin is by adding an `is_admin` attribute to the users table.
+    [x] Show hidden and unapproved offices when filtering by `user_id` and the auth user matches the user so hosts can see all their listings
-    [x] Order by distance but don't include the distance attribute [xx] Change the user_id filter to visitor_id and host_id to user_id [xx] Switch to using Custom Polymorphic Types
+    [xx] Change the user_id filter to visitor_id and host_id to user_id
+    [xx] Switch to using Custom Polymorphic Types
     [xx] Configure the resuources